hai-vr/documentation/docs/products/listing.md

 ﻿---
 title: VCC / ALCOM Listing
 sidebar_position: 2
+hide_title: true
 ---
 import {HaiTags} from "/src/components/HaiTags";
 import {HaiTag} from "/src/components/HaiTag";

+# Repository listing

-Many of these products can be installed using our VCC listing.
+Many of these products can be installed using our package repository listing.
-- Use this link to **[install our listing to VCC](vcc://vpm/addRepo?url=https://hai-vr.github.io/vpm-listing/index.json)**.
+- Use this link to **[install our listing](vcc://vpm/addRepo?url=https://hai-vr.github.io/vpm-listing/index.json)**.

 <br />
 <br />